 To see a printable version of Form I-864, as well as instructions for filling out this form, click here.

-2. By acting as your friend’s legal representative before the U.S. Citizenship and Immigration Service (USCIS)
+2. Sponsor your friend by acting as your friend’s legal representative before the U.S. Citizenship and Immigration Service (USCIS)

 Normally, in the U.S., you have to be a licensed attorney to represent others in legal proceedings.
 Immigration is one of the few exceptions to this rule; U.S. immigration law allows non-lawyers to represent non-citizens in immigration proceedings.
 If you do represent your friend in this manner, your role is similar to that of a lawyer.